British composer John Ramsay [born 1931] wrote four string quartets, two of which are named.

 The melody now assumes an ethnic character with more emotional intensity than has been heard up until this time.
 There are some dissonant chords and it’s a very busy section that lasts for quite a while.
 Previous phrases are repeated and it leads to a crescendo which wanes ever so slowly.
 A brief pause is followed by a very dramatic passage which gradually leads into peace.
 The first violin states a lonely melody and the piece appears to be looking to the conclusion.
 Two violins feature in a touching moment which begins to build, but soon fades into the distance.

-These quartets, together with SQs Nos.
-1 and 3 can be found on a 2-CD set String Quartets 1-4, by the Fitzwilliam Quartet, famous for their complete Shostakovich cycle.
+These quartets, together with String Quartets Nos.
+1 and 3 can be found on a 2-CD set String Quartets 1-4, on the Metier label, performed by the Fitzwilliam Quartet, famous for their complete Shostakovich cycle.
 Bouquets to the Fitzwilliam for their incisive and elegant playing throughout.

 Listenability: To me, these are slightly eccentric works, very much in the British tradition and quite interesting.
 Fabulous playing.